-Chandapiwa is a member of the PlanAdapt Coordination Hub and a Research Fellow under the International Climate Protection Fellowship Programme by the Humboldt Foundation.
+Chandapiwa is a PlanAdapt Fellow based in Gaborone, Botswana.
+She was previously associated with PlanAdapt through a Research Fellowship (International Climate Protection Fellowship Programme by the Humboldt Foundation).

 Previously, Chandapiwa worked on various climate change adaptation projects, based at the University of Botswana.
 She worked with stakeholders in policy and practice so as to mainstream climate change into development planning.
 She ensured that stakeholders both at the National and District level have access to facilitated opportunities such as Vulnerability and Risk Assessments, Transformative Scenario Planning processes, experiential learning activities, key informant interviews and focus group discussions.